fury-gl/fury/docs/source/posts/2023/2023-08-19-week-12-praneeth.rst

 Did you get stuck anywhere?
 ---------------------------
-Among the challenges I faced, one notable instance involved addressing the visibility issue in ``TreeUi``.
+Among the challenges I faced, one notable instance involved addressing the visibility issue in ``TreeUI``.
 Despite my attempts at various solutions, none yielded the desired outcome.
-The ``TreeUi`` exhibited either full visibility or no visibility at all.
+The ``TreeUI`` exhibited either full visibility or no visibility at all.
 In this situation, I sought guidance from my mentor to find a viable solution.

 What is coming up next?